softaria/math-processor/README.md

 Supported HTTP method: POST

-Meaning: It calls python methon on the provided SymPy object (expression).
+Meaning: It calls python method on the provided SymPy object (expression).

 Body: json as following:
 ```